 *Finalists will be asked to provide supporting references of their social justice work.

-The nomination period for this award is now closed.
+The nomination process for the 2020 award is now closed.

 For questions or further information, please contact Deryn Pressman-Mashin, Director of Community Engagement, at firstname.lastname@example.org